SummaryRead the full fact sheet

 4. You’re more likely to succeed in your goal

 Having someone to motivate you can make all the difference to achieving your goal.
-In fact, research has found that people are more likely to lose weight if their exercise buddy is losing weight.
+In fact, has found that people are more likely to lose weight if their exercise buddy is losing weight.
 Bonus!

 But remember, exercise is still beneficial even if you aren’t losing weight.